Scrum from the Trenches - Product Backlog Refinement is a Scrum Team Responsibility

 - Setting out goals to achieve.

-Often I encounter members of the Development Team that complain about the information stored in Product Backlog items.
-They say: "There is far too little information to be able to code this!", ...or...
+Often I encounter Developers that complain about the information stored in Product Backlog items.
+They say: "There is far too little information to be able to work on this!", ...or...
 "There is so much information in this PBI, I can't make sense of this!".

 There is a lot to be said about quotes like this, but maybe you recognize this behavior.
-A lot of this behavior can be related to the fact that the Development Team does not feel ownership on Product Backlog Refinement activities.
+A lot of this behavior can be related to the fact that Developers do not feel ownership on Product Backlog Refinement activities.

 In these specific cases, that I encounter on regular basis, I explain that there is a different need for information by different people.
-Not only between roles, but also between people having the same role (i.e. Development Team member).
+Not only between roles, but also between people having the same role (i.e. Developers).
 I tell them this is normal and easy to solve.

 If you have too little information to go on: obtain and record the information you need the way you want.
 Make sure though it's understandable and usable for others as well.

 If there is too much information the solution is likewise: have a conversation with the person who recorded the information and find out what's needed or may be adjusted.

 The key here is that the Product Owner is not the only person responsible for refining the Product Backlog.

 The following are examples (not exhaustive) of Product Backlog Refinement activities that are the primary responsibility of Developers:

 - Finding creative solutions for meeting the Sprint Goal that can be worked out during the Sprint;